Run a test using UFT One installed on a remote computer

 Caution: This option aIso enables the ALM Lab Service to run tests on this UFT One computer.
 However, make sure ALM Lab Service's installation does not include the Auto Login module.
 For details, see Known issues - running test in ALM.

 Enter the credentials to use for the remote session.
-These might be the same credentials you use to access the remote computer.
+These may be the same credentials you use to access the remote computer.

 Scroll down and click Check Connection to verify that it works.

-Note: If you enter credentials different from the ones you used to log in to the UFT One computer, see known issues.
+Note: If you enter credentials that are different from the credentials you used to log in to the UFT One computer, see known issues.

 UFT One uses these credentials in the following situations: